-If you’re a PADI (Junior) Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.
+If you’re a Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.

 What will you learn?

-- Set your dive computer for diving with enriched air nitrox.
+- Practice setting and planning dives using your dive computer with enriched air nitrox

 Why become an Enriched Air Diver?

 Enriched Air Nitrox offers advantages for all divers including:

 - A current Open Water SCUBA Diver certification or higher